ElMostafaIdrassi/OpenJPEGJNI/README.md

 						--	Properties / C/C++ / Language /
 								Disable language extensions : No
 								Conformance Mode : Yes (/permissive-)
-			*	Build the solution from VS
+			*	Build the solution from VS (Chose the configuration beforehand)
-			*	We find the .dll files in bin/Debug
+			*	We find the .dll files in bin/Release or bin/Debug etc... depending on the configuration selected

 		For x86_64
 			*	cd build/x86_64
-			*	cmake ..\.. -G "Visual Studio 15 2017 Win64" -DCMAKE_BUILD_TYPE="Debug" -DBUILD_THIRDPARTY:BOOL=ON -DBUILD_JAVA:BOOL=ON
+			*	cmake ..\.. -G "Visual Studio 15 2017 Win64" -DBUILD_THIRDPARTY:BOOL=ON -DBUILD_JAVA:BOOL=ON
 			*	For each project
 					--	Properties / C/C++ / Code Generation
 							from /MDd to /MTd (for debug)